-Skip the meat, extra fat and calories with a dreamy barbecue pulled jackfruit sandwich.
+Skip the meat, extra fat and calories with a dreamy Barbecue Jackfruit Pulled Pork Sandwich.
 This smoky, sweet and tangy sandwich is proof that plant based food can be just as delicious as the real thing!

 Who knew jackfruit would taste as good as pulled pork when served on a bun with coleslaw and barbecue sauce.
 My mind is blown.

-The best part about this dish?
+The best part about these jackfruit pulled pork sandwiches?
 For one, it’s vegan which mean it’s cruelty free – which is always more enjoyable if you ask me.
 For two, it’s much lower in fat and calories which means you get to have more, minus the guilt.

 Just take a look at how much healthier pulled jackfruit with barbecue sauce is compared to the real thing: